Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 Paz notes, “With NX, the engineering department has reduced the time it takes per project by up to 80 percent.
 Today, we typically finish what used to be 1,000-hour projects in 200 hours.
 Using NX, we are making smarter decisions faster in producing highly complex products.”
 The results are evident; the company achieved record-breaking revenue in 2012.

 Grupo Matrigalsa continues to acquire licenses of NX to meet it needs.
-In addition, the group is now studying the possibility of implementing the Teamcenter® portfolio from Siemens PLM Software for complete PLM.
+In addition, the group is now studying the possibility of implementing the Teamcenter® portfolio from Siemens Digital Industries Software for complete PLM.